-The most spoken Chinese dialect is the Mandarin dialect, which is understood by a vast majority of Chinese Speakers.
+The most spoken Chinese dialect is the Mandarin dialect, which is understood by the vast majority of Chinese Speakers.

 Actually learning Chinese and able to speak Chinese isn’t very hard.
 A few tips below will help improve your Chinese skills step by step.

 – You need to find a motive why you want to learn Chinese, and how long, how often you speak Chinese?
 E.g. : My colleague wanted to be a part time translator so he signed up for a Chinese course.
 My student had a Chinese girl friend and wanted to communicate with her and her parent in Asia.
 It all depends what motivates you to learn Chinese and always remember your motive.